neurodata-arxiv/blci/docs/source/interface.md

 TODO: file here
 ```

-Now by passing the following would stub our `blci.yml` file with all reqquired configs.
+Now by passing the following would stub our `blci.yml` file with all required configs.

 ```
 TODO: init repo